saadi9245/website_project/README.md

 # website_project
-First application after learning HTML/CSS
+First project after learning HTML/CSS languages with **OpenClassrooms** courses.

+This two website are made for fun.